scottroot/transformers-ao/README.md

 # Transformers AO (wip)
-Transformers AO is intended to bring the functionality of Hugging Face's transformers python library to AO.
+Transformers AO is intended to bring the functionality of Hugging Face's transformers python library to Arweave's new cloud computing blockchain "AO".
-This means the ability to use the latest and your favorite open-source models in a familiar API, running on Arweave's computation blockchain "AO".
+This means the ability to use the latest and your favorite open-source models in a familiar API.

 *first successful minimal test load in ao-localnet 5/28*